none2serious/skulpt_proc/README.md

 Note that the script only saves values recorded in RS2, but you can <br>
 edit the keepcols list in the script to retain more or fewer items.

+## Testing
+The example_images.zip file contains two image sets collected during training <br>
+You can uncompress the file, and point the script at the folder to test your <br>
+installation. <br>
+Note that the script curently matches by date across the four images collected <br>
+per person.
+This will be updated in the near future.